2026 Board of Directors

 Kristen Van Dam

 Kristen Van Dam is a restoration ecologist with the East Bay Regional Park District.
-She has over 20 years of experience in ecological restoration, planning and assessment, and has managed restoration projects throughout California.
-She has authored several studies and assessments, including a novel reference methodology for riparian vegetation produced as her thesis for her Master’s degree in Forestry, at University of California Berkeley.
-Kristen serves Filoli as the chair of the Property Committee (2023-2024).
+She has more than 20 years of experience in ecological restoration, planning, and assessment, and has managed restoration projects throughout California.
+She has authored several studies and assessments, including a novel reference methodology for riparian vegetation produced as her thesis for her Master’s degree in Forestry at University of California, Berkeley.
+Kristen served as the Chair of the Filoli Board Property Committee from 2023 - 2024.

 Guillermo Viveros

-Guillermo Viveros is a senior finance leader with experience in leading global finance and treasury teams.
-Guillermo has a track record of strengthening financial and operational processes and infrastructures to maximize business performance and profitability.
-Guillermo most recently led the Treasury and Financial Operations team at Infoblox for four years.
-Prior to Infoblox, Guillermo spent three years at TiVo as the finance business partner to the Business Unit General Managers and the Chief Revenue Officer and their leadership teams.
-Guillermo holds a BS in Mechanical Engineering from California Polytechnic State University, San Luis Obispo and an MBA from the Anderson School of Management at UCLA.
+Guillermo Viveros is a senior financial leader with extensive experience in managing global finance and treasury teams.
+He has a strong track record of strengthening financial and operational processes, and building infrastructures that maximize business performance and profitability.
+Guillermo currently serves as the Interim President & Chief Executive Officer and Chief Financial Officer of Gardner Health Services.
+Before joining Gardner, he led the Treasury and Financial Operations team at Infoblox for four years.
+Prior to Infoblox, Guillermo spent three years at TiVo as the finance business partner to the Business Unit General Managers, the Chief Revenue Officer, and their leadership teams.
+He holds a B.S. in Mechanical Engineering from California Polytechnic State University, San Luis Obispo, and an M.B.A. from the Anderson School of Management at UCLA.

 Barry Wellins